Lab 1: Climate, Weather, and Trees

 Teaching Notes and Tips

-In Part A: Engage student interest by having students supply a leaf from a tree from near their home for the class (or the teacher can provide the leaves).
+In Part A: Engage student interest by having students supply a leaf from a local tree for the class (or the teacher can provide the leaves).
 Take students on a small field trip to observe trees, clouds, and weather in a local park or on the school campus.
 As this lab is intended to pique student interest in weather and climate, rather than teach them everything about maple syrup, discuss trees and climate to get students thinking about the relationships between plants, weather, and climate in their own local region.
+After taking students outside to observe their local collection of trees and shrubs, bring them back to the relationship between climate and plants by asking, "what types of plants were not present in our area?"
 Ideas for local agricultural issues to discuss can be found in the Additional Resources section below.

 In Part C: Students are asked to analyze the mean temperature for one day in February over a 32-year time period (1980-2011).
 Give each student a print out of the PDF file (linked above) and have them circle all the days that are above average in red, below average in blue, and exactly average in green.
 Then count the days above, below, and average.
 In order to save time, the data has been downloaded for you and linked here.
 It is also linked in the student lab.
 This part of the activity can be done as homework.